 - Westpac Bank (WBC)

 Although our ‘How much I can borrow?’ calculator doesn’t take all of these lenders into account, it does compare three of the top lenders.
-The amount that you can borrow can vary significantly between different banks.
+The amount that you can borrow can vary significantly among different lenders.

-If you would like a borrowing power quote for a specific lender then please contact one of our mortgage brokers on 1300 889 743 or fill in our free assessment form.
+If you’d like a borrowing power quote for a specific lender, please contact one of our mortgage brokers on 1300 889 743 or fill in our free assessment form.

 Whilst we try to be as accurate as possible, the results shown in the ‘How much can I borrow?’ calculator are estimates only.
 It is provided for illustrative purposes only and is based on the accuracy of the information provided.

 It does not constitute a loan approval, quote or an offer to lend.
-The calculator is not intended to be relied on for the purposes of making a decision in relation to a financial product.
-The calculator does not assume changes in the cost of living over time or your actual living expenses which may differ from those calculated by the banks.
+The calculator is not intended to be relied upon for the purposes of making a decision in relation to a financial product.
+The calculator does not assume changes in the cost of living over time or your actual living expenses, which may differ from those the banks calculate.

 Code errors or delays with updating the calculator may cause your result to be inaccurate.
-You should obtain a formal approval from a lender before making any offer on a property or any financial decision that relies on a new mortgage.
+You should obtain a formal approval from a lender before making any offer on a property or any financial decision that relies on a new home loan.